-CCAC's Career Services and Job Readiness department provides a variety of services to students, recent graduates, and alumni:
+CCAC's Career Services & Job Readiness Department provides a variety of services to students, recent graduates and alumni:

-- Use CCAC's job board to search for openings specifically geared towards our students and graduates.
+- Use CCAC's job board to search for openings specifically geared toward our students and graduates

 A successful job search is more than just a resume and a job application.
 It is a series of positive contacts with prospective employers, and it will involve hard work on your part.
 A professional job search may take several months before you secure a position.
 We recommend that you meet with our department in your first semester to start preparing for your career journey.

 Searching for your first professional job is some of the most important work that you will ever do, so it is vital that you not only take it seriously, but that you give yourself enough time to be successful.

 - Plan to write, and review, your resume and cover letter every time you apply for a job.
 Work with CCAC's Career Services team to perfect your resume, cover letter and references.

 - Adapt your resume and cover letter to match the requirements of each job you apply for.

 - Select and target companies that have potential openings in your field.